 The Mountain Research Station is in an isolated spot off the Peak-to-Peak Highway, about 20 minutes from the nearest hotel, so staying elsewhere is impractical.
 The bonding you’ll do with your fellow camp attendees is an important part of the experience.

-All meals will be catered and consist of fresh, healthy ingredients, many of them produced on Christie’s small Colorado farm.
+All meals will be catered and consist of fresh, healthy ingredients, some of them produced on Christie’s small Colorado farm.
 We’ll eat farm-fresh eggs from her free-range heritage chickens and enjoy fresh Colorado fruits and vegetables.
 We’ll also have local beer and wine.
 Please indicate on your application if you want vegetarian meals or require any other special meals.
 We will do our best to comply.

 Getting to the Mountain Research Station